damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ----

-Particularly, I'm a big fan of CodePen.
+I'm a big fan of CodePen.
 Their product is awesome: it's intuitive, beautiful, works like a charm, and it's really easy to use.
-Their community's work is involving - we can pass hours playing around with pens like this, [created][pen] by [Jase Smith]:
+Their community's work is evolving – we could spend hours playing around with pens like this, [created][pen] by [Jase Smith]:

 <p data-height="300" data-theme-id="23203" data-slug-hash="dNVaae" data-default-tab="js,result" data-user="virtuacreative" data-embed-version="2" data-pen-title="Spock!
 Paper Scissors" class="codepen">See the Pen <a href="http://codepen.io/virtuacreative/pen/dNVaae/">Spock!
 Paper Scissors</a> by Virtua Creative (<a href="http://codepen.io/virtuacreative">@virtuacreative</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-When I heard that they had switched to GitLab, I had a blast!
+When I heard that they had switched to GitLab, I was thrilled!
 Yaaay!
 &nbsp;<i class="fa fa-codepen" aria-hidden="true"></i>
 &nbsp;**CodePen, welcome to GitLab!**
 &nbsp;<i class="fa fa-gitlab" aria-hidden="true"></i>

 They're very cool folks, and their [team][team] is making such an awesome product!
-They're also [remote-only], like us.
+They're also [remote only], like us.

-Listen to their podcast episode, which details why and how this move went.
-If you'd rather read, we have some highlights down below.
+Listen to their podcast, which details why they moved and how it went.
+If you'd rather read, we've included some of highlights below.

 ## Listen Now